FrederikTobner/JANUS/notes/chapter-03-boot-process/x86_Support.md

 6. **Load 64-bit GDT** defining our code segment
 7. **Jump to 64-bit code** with a far jump
 8. **Restore parameters** and call kernel_main

+[!side]
+**Can we skip the 32-bit code?**

+If you're using GRUB2 with Multiboot2 and a 64-bit kernel, yes!
+GRUB starts you directly in 64-bit mode at step 7.
+But we're implementing the full sequence to:

+1. Understand how the CPU mode transition works
+2. Support older bootloaders or bare metal scenarios
+3. Learn page table setup before Chapter 5
+4. Properly preserve multiboot parameters

+You can skip to Step 5 (64-bit entry) if you only care about modern GRUB2, but I recommend reading the full sequence for educational value.
+[!side]

 Let's implement each step.